wso2/docs-mi/en/docs/reference/connectors/gmail-connector/configuring-gmail-api.md

-## Creating the Client ID and Client Secret
+## Create the client ID and client secret

 1. Navigate to [API Credentials Page](https://console.developers.google.com/projectselector/apis/credentials) and sign in with your Google account.